CURRICULUM, COURSES and SUBJECTS

 PORTFOLIOS & TESTING

-Quarterly authentic assessments are conducted at the quarterly showcase.
-School and community members are invited to see student work, ask questions, listen to student descriptions and explanations, review students notes and writing, see projects, and more.
+Authentic assessments are conducted at the student showcase, held three times per year.
+At this event school and community members are invited to see student work, ask questions, listen to student descriptions and explanations, review students notes and writing, see projects, and more.
 Records are kept daily and a quarterly and final student multi-media and written portfolios are prepared .

 Students are tested yearly using a state-approved test such as the CAT –5, Terra Nova, or other standardized test.